 AHS 351.
 Human Anatomy.
 (4 Credits)

 This course covers the basic concepts of human anatomy, with emphasis on both the gross and cellular characteristics of each system.
 It includes discussion on how structure affects function while examining different clinical scenarios.
 Laboratory sessions will include human cadaver and specimen dissection, along with histological slides to reinforce concepts discussed in lectures.
 This course is intended to serve students interested in the health professions.
-Prerequisite: BIOL 241 or department permission.
 Lab fee.
+Prerequisite: BIOL 241 and Sophomore or higher standing or department permission.

 AHS 361.
 Integrative Human Physiology.
 (4 Credits)